Swindon, Wiltshire · Small group · 2 hours from London

 • You’re close to burnout, or heading that way

-• You’re carrying responsibility that leaves little room to think
+• You’re carrying responsibility that leaves little room to think clearly

-• You’re at a crossroads and need space to work out what you actually want
+• You’re at a crossroads and need space to work out what you actually want in work or life

 • You simply know something needs to change and haven’t had the quiet space to figure out what